Simha-Kalimipalli/sentinel_sat_downloader/README.md

 # sentinel_sat_downloader

-This allows someone to download images from a csv from ESA's Sentinel 2 scihub
+This allows someone to download images from a csv from ESA's Sentinel 2 Scihub

 # Downloading_process
 Contains 4 functions in **1_sentinel_sat_downloader/1_sentinel_sat_downloader.ipynb** used to download the Sentinel 2 data from ESA Datahub given a set of CSV files